nmarsollier/nmarsollier/README.md

 My main objective is to build strong architectures using simple patterns.

-In this personal repositories you can see some of the educational resources created by me, and also some other tests with different architectures.
+In my personal repositories you can see some of the educational resources created by me, and also some other tests with different architectures or simple software demos.

 ## Some interestings repos